samjmccormick/odin-node-intro/README.md

-This is why the console was logging the 404 every request.
+This is why the console was logging the 404 every request in the Express Branch.
 The Send ends the cycle but it does not exit the function

 app.use((req, res) => {
   // This works and this ends the request-response cycle